BlueQuartzSoftware/DREAM3D/Source/Plugins/StatsGenerator/Documentation/StatsGeneratorFilters/StatsGeneratorFilter.md

 ![Phase Properties Manager](Images/SG_PhaseProperties.png)
 @image latex Images/SG_PhaseProperties.png "Phase Properties Manager" width=6in

-The *Phase Properties Manager* is a pop-up window where the user can enter information about the phase for which statistics are currently being generated.
+The *Phase Properties* is a dialog where the user can enter information about the phase for which statistics are currently being generated.
 The following items can be set in the manager:

 + **Select Crystal Structure**: Allows the user to specify the crystal structure of the phase
 + **Fraction**: The _volume fraction_ of the phase.
 The _Calculated Phase Fraction_ is updated as more phases are added, by scaling the current total of all the phases fractions to 1 (in case the user's total is not equal to 1 when finished)